prabhchintan/prabhchintan.com/_posts/2023-09-12-equations.md

 ---
 layout: post
-title: "Equations in Math and Physics"
+title: "Poetry of the Universe"
-page_title: "Equations: Poetry of the Universe"
+page_title: "Equations in Math and Physics"
 categories:
   - science
   - physics